Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 [“Let’s see… Yes, yes, yes, yes, and...
 I never try but not good idea to now, I think.
 Look *expensive.”]*

-[“Oh, yeah, cars are **super** expensive, mama Myun said they cost way more than her sword and she has the most biggest sword she’s so cool you should see it---”]
+[“Oh, yeah, cars are **super** expensive, mama Myun said they cost way more than her sword and she has the most biggest sword she’s so cool you should see it - ”]

 “Feeko!” the Gaoian woman yipped, and Ferd had to try hard not to trill his amusement.
 Irritated mothers sounded the same no matter what sky-tribe they came from.